Skip to main content

 su -c 'createuser -s -d -l rangerkms' - postgres;

-2. Set the rangerkms user's password:
+2. Set the ranger user password:

 Terminal input

-su -c "psql -U postgres -c \\"alter user rangerkms with password 'rangerkms'\\"" - postgres;
+su -c "psql -U postgres -c \"alter user rangerkms with password 'rangerkms'\"" - postgres;

-3. Create the rangerkms database:
+3. Create the ranger database:

 Terminal input